List of gay icons: Cher

-Cher's eldest child, Chaz Bono, first came out as a lesbian at age 17, which reportedly caused Cher to feel "guilt, fear and pain".
-However, she soon came to accept Chaz's sexual orientation, and came to the conclusion that LGBTQ people "didn't have the same rights as everyone else, [and she] thought that was unfair".
-She was the keynote speaker for the 1997 national Parents, Families, & Friends of Lesbians and Gays (PFLAG) convention, and has since become one of the LGBTQ community's most vocal advocates.
-In May 1998, she received the GLAAD Vanguard Award for having "made a significant difference in promoting equal rights for lesbians and gay men".
+Cher's social activism has further solidified her status as a gay icon.
+Her eldest child, Chaz Bono, first came out as a lesbian at age 17, which led Cher to state that LGBTQ people "didn't have the same rights as everyone else, [and she] thought that was unfair".
+She was the keynote speaker for the 1997 national Parents, Families, & Friends of Lesbians and Gays (PFLAG) convention, and received the GLAAD Vanguard Award in 1998 for having "made a significant difference in promoting equal rights for lesbians and gay men".
 On June 11, 2009, Chaz came out as a transgender man, and his transition from female to male was legally finalized on May 6, 2010.
+As the mother of a trans man, Cher has continued to advocate for visibility and support for trans families.